-The exhibition 'Primal Energies' by this sound artist is made up of eight large format screens and 64 self-powered speakers.
-Sensory impact is enhanced by dynamic spatial sound movements, created and automated that are created using new technology.
+The exhibition 'Primal Energies' by this sound artist is made up of eight large-format screens and 64 Powered speakers.
+The sensory impact is enhanced by dynamic spatial sound movements, created and automated that are created using new technology.

 Meyer Sound Spacemap Go at Primal Energies

-A new exhibition by renowned sound artist Bill Fontana, Entitled Primal Energies, was inaugurated on 1 July at the museum Kunsthaus Graz in Austria.
+A new exhibition by renowned sound artist Bill Fontana, Entitled Primal Energies, was inaugurated on 1 at the Museum Kunsthaus Graz in Austria.

-Occupying the Space Gallery 01 ovoid dome, Primal Energies pays tribute to the future of renewable energy through a mix of video footage and evocative soundscapes that portray the expansion of wind resources, Solar, hydroelectric and geothermal of our planet.
+Occupying the Space gallery 01 ovoid dome, Primal Energies It pays homage to the future of renewable energy through a mix of video footage and evocative soundscapes portraying the expansion of wind resources, Solar, hydroelectric and geothermal of our planet.

-While displaying the images on the eight large format screens, visitors are immersed in an evocative mix of sounds reproduced by 64 self-powered speakers Meyer Sound, brand that distributes in Spain RMS Pro Audio.
+While the images are displayed on the eight large-format screens, Visitors are immersed in an evocative mix of sounds played by 64 powered speakers Meyer Sound, brand that distributes in Spain RMS Pro Audio.

 Meyer Sound Spacemap Go at Primal Energies